-The purpose of this document is to assist the electrical industry to understand their responsibilities as required by the Electricity Safety Act 1998 (the Act) and the Electricity Safety (Installations) Regulations 2009 and exemptions made by Orders-in-Council published in the government gazette in relation to metering.
+The purpose of this document is to assist the electrical industry to understand their responsibilities as required by the Electricity Safety Act 1998 (the Act) and the Electricity Safety (General) Regulations 2019 and exemptions made by Orders-in-Council published in the government gazette in relation to metering.

 Specifically, the difference between the metering owned by a Major Electricity Company (MEC- distribution business) and embedded network metering.

 These technical and safety requirements apply in Victoria through Energy Safe Victoria’s (ESV) legislation and are to be applied in conjunction with the National Electricity Rules, administered by the Australian Energy Regulator (AER).

 These requirements do not apply to the five Major Electricity Companies (MEC’s) that hold a distribution licence under the Electricity Industry Act 2000, but do apply to subsidiary companies installing metering equipment not owned by the MEC (non-MEC metering).